kodeman274/web-profile-codeman/README.md

 ## Usage

 Navigating the web profile is straightforward.
 Utilize the navigation menu to explore different sections.
-You can also download my CV and explore project examples.
+You can also download my CV update and explore project examples.

 ## Notes